-Sorry, this post is not available in Marathi For the sake of viewer convenience, the content is shown below in the alternative language.
-You may click the link to switch the active language.
+Sorry, this post is not available in Marathi For the sake of viewer convenience, the content is shown below in this site default language.
+You may click one of the links to switch the site language to another available language.

 We hope you read the 1st part of our blog on FAQs and clarifications about Real Estate.
 Presenting the 2nd part of the blog, containing a few more questions for your immediate reference.

 If value of purchases as prescribed above from registered supplier is less than 80%, what would be the applicable GST rate on such purchases?

 The promoter must pay GST at 18% on reverse charge basis on all such inward supplies (to the extent short of 80% of inward supplies from registered supplier) except cement on which tax must be paid (by the promoter on reverse charge basis) at the applicable rate, which at present is 28% (CGST 14% + SGST 14%)